 Be advised though, that roads often turn into mud channels and caution is advised during this time.Drive at own risk.
 When you get stuck, you are truly stuck.Dry Season

 with temperatures peaking in October.
 There is hardly any water around, which means that only the hardiest creatures can stay in the area.

 Home to many desert adapted species, such as Aardvaark, Gemsbok, Springbok, Cheetah, Brown Hyena and of course, Lions - when the summer rains arrive, and the grasses sprout across the Makgadikgadi, this is when you will witness large herds of Zebra and Wildebeest migrating

 is one of the largest reserves in the world, taking in almost 55 000 square kilometres, and was originally proclaimed to protect the Bushmen people and their way of life.
 The Kalahari was once the scene of wildebeest migrations almost in equal to the great migration of East Africa.
 However, cattle ranching put an end to this when fences were erected to reduce the spread of foot and mouth disease.

 Today the Central Kalahari is a place of unique wildlife and flora that has adapted to a semi arid existence and a safari here is one of the wildest and remotest experiences in Africa.

 , where you speed across the salt crust of the pans for an age, and seem to get nowhere provides one of the greatest thrills of a Makgadikgadi holiday.
-Bushmen of the Makgadikgadi.